Dominance of 2-Minute Oscillations near the Alfv\'en Surface: Introduction

 \section{Introduction}

-The heliosphere is created by the supersonic plasma flow originating from the Sun known as the solar wind.
-Parker \citep{parker_dynamics_1958} successfully predicted the existence of the supersonic wind, which was later confirmed by {\it in situ} observations from the Luna 2 \citep{gringauz_study_1962} and Mariner II spacecraft \citep{neugebauer_mariner_1966}.
-However, it was quickly realized \citep{parker_dynamical_1965} that thermal conduction is not capable of accelerating the solar wind to high speed ($\gtrsim$ 700 km/s, see e.g. observations from Ulysses \cite{mccomas_solar_2000}), and therefore additional injection of momentum and energy at substantial distances from the sun are necessary to heat and accelerate fast solar wind streams\citep{leer_energy_1980}.
+The heliosphere is formed by the supersonic plasma flow known as the solar wind, originating from the Sun.
+Parker \citep{parker_dynamics_1958} successfully predicted the existence of this supersonic flow, which was later confirmed by \textit{in situ} observations from the Luna 2 \citep{gringauz_study_1962} and Mariner II spacecraft \citep{neugebauer_mariner_1966}.
+However, it was soon recognized \citep{parker_dynamical_1965} that thermal conduction alone cannot accelerate the solar wind to the observed high speeds ($\gtrsim$ 700 km/s), implying the need for an additional source of momentum and energy that persists into the supersonic regions of the wind \citep{leer_energy_1980}.